Alaska Coastal Community Youth and the Future

 - Marie Lowe, Institute of Social and Economic Research, University of Alaska Anchorage

-- Robyn Miller
+- Robyn Miller, program

 Many Alaska rural coastal communities are experiencing a net out-migration of young people.
 In one 2004 study that tracked 16,000 rural students through high school and beyond, 38 percent of the graduates left their communities, never to return.